faithokamoto/faithokamoto.github.io/_posts/2025-06-19-provide-context-for-code.md

 ----

-<sup>1</sup> :D
+1. :D
-<sup>2</sup> And, hopefully at the start of any relevant script?
-Many of the
-scripts in the [third code dump][Code3] introduce new libraries in the middle of the file, even if they have a section at the top set aside for "preparing" the environment.
+2. And, hopefully at the start of any relevant script?
+Many of the scripts in the [third code dump][Code3] introduce new libraries in the middle of the file, even if they have a section at the top set aside for preparing the environment.

 [Code1]: https://figshare.com/s/d7de3f42aa9e2423bfb5
 [Code2]: https://figshare.com/s/291f499a2b7907dfb62b